AndrealZhang/Comparing-baltimore-lower-manhattan-household-income-incarceration-rate/README.md

 # Comparing the household income and incarceration rate in Baltimore, MD and Lower Manhattan, NY
 ## Background
-Analyzing the differences between household income for the lowest 25th percentile of people (all races, all genders) in Baltimore and Lower Manhattan.
-Also looking at if there is a relationship between incarceration rates and household income in the two locations.
+1. Analyzing the differences between household income for the lowest 25th percentile of people (all races, all genders) in Baltimore and Lower Manhattan.
+2. Looking at if there is a relationship between incarceration rates and household income in the two locations.

 ## Household Income
 ### Baltimore, MD